rahil627/my-programming-stuff/langs/programming-languages.md

 Go (golang)
+  - specialized for procedural programming
+    - simple, straight-forward, procedural style (like C), but pretty spartan and feature-less (also like C), making it far less appealing for hobbyists (that like *natural* languages) and game-makers (that like lots of features and object-oriented paradigm)
+- compiled python, or a high-level C, intended to replace python in high-performance areas
+  - simple, zen-focused programming
+    - no advanced features (generics, macros, etc.) nor abstractions (**no object-oriented features**)
+      - **it's simple language feature-set makes it rather useless for my needs: frameworks to make games, web-apps, gui apps**
+- seems to be like a contemporary C, but with a garbage collector, yet you can still use pointers 'n references, it's just "safer"
+  - **at the speed of C too! :o**
   - seems to be targeted for web back-end "micro-services"
   - perfect for performant, easy-to-read/maintain small programs, especially cli
-    - **it's simple language feature-set makes it rather useless for my needs: frameworks to make games, web-apps, cross-platform gui apps**
+- compiles/builds to a 2MB+ executable binary which contains the runtime (including the garbage collector), which can be configured to be cut down further
+- feels very scripty (in syntax)! no static/explicit declarations?
+- noted for bringing it's concurrency features to the mainstream
+- Google, but open-source
+- used by a ton of huge web companies, thanks to it's built-in concurrency (goroutines), making it very good for web APIs
   - https://github.com/rromulos/command-vault/blob/master/cmdvault/cmd/main.go
     - a good example of a simple cli app
   - https://www.reddit.com/r/golang/comments/14vvwon/when_would_you_not_recommend_go_over_rust/